 This is another factor to consider when buying rice in the market.
 Just spread the rice grains on your palm and check out how much of the grains are broken.
 The higher the percentage of broken grains, the higher the tendency to clump together after cooking due to the high amount of surface starch.
 Therefore, take the rice with a small percentage of broken grains.
 As you check for the broken grains, don’t take a sample from the top of the bag/ bucket.
 Dig deeper because some sellers can cover the top of the rice bags with whole grains while the rest of the sack has too much broken grains.

 Some of these attributes can be difficult to assess at once, especially for those who did not know some of the things that can help you get great Pishori rice.
 However, there is always the first time and the rest get easier.
 Also, some of these things are also influenced by your 6th sense and whispers from the ancestors!

 We hope that this information is helpful and remember that food is the ingredient that binds people together.
 So don’t let it be fake, cheap, tasteless and unflavored.

 Have you tried Merry’s Gold Pishori yet?
-Trust us, you’ll fall in love with every grain at first taste
+Trust us, you’ll love every grain at first taste